aslam-saad/gss-entrepreneurship-analysis/stat_inf_project.md

 Part 3: Exploratory data analysis
 ---------------------------------

-**1- Are there any differences between the two genders in entrepreneurship.**
+**1- Does the likelihood of being self-employed differ significantly by gender?**

 ``` r
 gss_slf %>%